 This supervisor is currently accepting inquires.

-We are looking for students interested in electrophysiology, advanced microscopy, and molecular biology to study the ionic basis for postsynaptic changes in neuronal excitability in wild type and Fragile X mice.
+We are looking for students interested in electrophysiology, super resolution microscopy, and molecular biology to study the ionic basis for postsynaptic changes in neuronal excitability in Fragile X Syndrome and hippocampal signal processing.

 Complete the following form if you are interested in working with this Supervisor for your Graduate Program: